 (5) If, immediately before the Public Health (Consequential Provisions) Act 2016 section 156 (the relevant section) comes into operation, a person holds a designation as a Public Health Official under the Health Legislation Administration Act 1984 section 7, then, on the coming into operation of the relevant section, the person is to be taken to hold a designation as a Public Health Official under subsection (1).

-[Section 60A inserted by No. 19 of 2016 s.
+[Section 60A inserted: No. 19 of 2016 s.
 160.]

 Division 2 — Subsidiary legislation